 If you’re looking to lower your interest rate, make sure you compare your current interest rate with the new one you’ll potentially receive with a refinance.
-Fifteen-year mortgages often have lower interest rates than 30-year mortgages but may still come with higher monthly payments.
+15-year mortgages generally have lower interest rates than 30-year mortgages but come with higher monthly payments.
 That’s because you’re paying off your balance twice as fast.

 Calculate Long-Term Savings

-It’s important to remember that calculations will differ for each homeowner.
-Every borrower will have a different loan amount, interest rate, financial goal and amount of time they wish to stay in the home.
+Whether refinancing to a 15-year mortgage is a good idea differs for each homeowner.
+Every borrower will have a different loan amount, interest rate, financial goal and time they wish to stay in the home.
 These factors all play into the decision to refinance to a 15-year mortgage or not.